Helping your child smile for years to come in Sumner, WA.

 Providing the Best Dental Experience For Kids and Parents

 Smile Surfers was created because we have a deep passion for teaching children and making sure they receive the best dental care available at a young age.
-That’s why our pediatric dentist in Sumner always take his time to explain and educate on the importance of good dental health while listening to your concerns to make sure you’re confident in the care your little surfer is receiving.
+That’s why our pediatric dentist in Sumner always takes his time to explain and educate on the importance of good dental health while listening to your concerns to make sure you’re confident in the care your little surfer is receiving.

 It doesn’t stop with our dentists.
 Our team reciprocates their passion for kids by providing outstanding customer service.